Adam Schlesinger: In theatre

 Schlesinger and The Daily Show executive producer David Javerbaum co-wrote the songs for the musical theater adaptation of the John Waters film Cry-Baby.
 Cry-Baby debuted at the La Jolla Playhouse in La Jolla, California in November 2007.
 Previews for the Broadway run began at the Marquis Theatre on March 15, 2008.
 Its official opening night was April 24, 2008.

 Schlesinger and Javerbaum co-wrote the closing song "I Have Faith in You" for Javerbaum's play An Act of God, which opened on Broadway on May 28, 2015.
 The song is performed by Jim Parsons, Chris Fitzgerald, and Tim Kazurinsky.

 Schlesinger and Sarah Silverman collaborated on a musical titled The Bedwetter, based on her book of the same name.
 The musical was set for previews to begin on May 9, 2020, at the Atlantic's Linda Gross Theater; opening night was scheduled for Wednesday, June 10, 2020.
 The dates were later postponed due to the COVID-19 pandemic.
 The musical ultimately premiered in previews in April 2022.
-At the time of his death, Schlesinger was also announced to be working on the music for a stage adaption of the television series The Nanny.
+Prior to his death, Schlesinger had been working on the music for a stage adaption of the television series The Nanny.